 - Complete an individual consultation with our team to make sure we can help.

 We will be offering the following categories under RO status:

 - Young Professional – Employer specific work permit.

 Please keep in mind that the duration of your work permit under RO status will follow the Youth Mobility Agreement with your country of citizenship and Canada.

-For example, Regular IEC offers a 24 month Working Holiday permit for Australian citizens, which means that if an Australian citizen applies for an RO Working Holiday with Stepwest, they will secure a 24-month work permit.
-Whereas a citizen from Italy, as the Youth Mobility Agreement between countries is for 6 months, an Italian citizen that applies for a Working Holiday category under RO will secure a 6 month Working Holiday permit.
+For example, regular IEC offers a 24-month Working Holiday Permit for Australian citizens.
+This means if an Australian citizen applies for an RO Working Holiday with Stepwest, they will secure a 24-month work permit.
+A citizen from Italy, where the Youth Mobility Agreement between countries is for 6 months, will secure a 6-month RO Working Holiday Permit.

 FREQUENTLY ASKED QUESTIONS – RO IEC (FAQ)